-What is the best Echo show available?
+These are the Amazon Echo Show devices that you should buy

 - No Dolby processing built-in

-The Echo Show 8 comes in a more natural size that's easier to place than the Echo Show (2nd Gen).
-It's still comfy enough to watch recipes and videos on.

-Best Value: Echo Show 5
+Best value Amazon Echo Show: Echo Show 5 (2nd Gen)

-When it was introduced in early 2019, the Echo Show 5 was praised by customers and reviewers alike because it put an Alexa-enabled smart display into a more affordable and more convenient package.
-This niche had previously been filled by the Echo Spot, and while the Spot was beloved, it didn't have great specs and was priced too high.
+When it was originally introduced in early 2019, the Echo Show 5 was praised by customers and reviewers alike because it put an Alexa-enabled smart display into a more affordable and more convenient package.
+The Echo Spot had previously filled this niche, and while the Spot was beloved, it didn't have great specs and was priced too high.

-The Echo Show 5 was the first of the new generation of smart screen devices to include physical covers and switches to control what Alexa could see and hear, which eased many concerns about having Alexa in more sensitive areas of the home.
-Like the Show 8, the Show 5 lacks the Zigbee hub integration that can be found in the Echo Show (2nd Gen); however, it's looking like smart device interoperability and set-up will continue to get easier thanks to the aforementioned Certified for Humans program.
+The first-generation Echo Show 5 was the first of Amazon's smart screen devices to include physical covers and switches to control what Alexa could see and hear, which eased many concerns about having Alexa in more sensitive areas of the home.
+Like the Echo Show 8 (2nd Gen), the Echo Show 5 (2nd Gen) lacks the Zigbee hub integration that can be found in the Echo Show 10 (3rd Gen); however, it's looking like smart device interoperability, and setup will continue to get easier thanks to the aforementioned Certified for Humans program.

-The Show 5 is almost in that price range where many people will take a chance on an impulse buy, and it has already appeared at a substantial discount several times.
-Amazon has already packaged it in several different bundles to date, including a bundle with the Show 8.
+The Echo Show 5 (2nd Gen) is almost in that price range where many people will take a chance on an impulse buy, especially once it is discounted in one of Amazon's inevitable sales events.
+It's the perfect size for a bedside clock or desktop display, and now it even comes in a gorgeous Deep Sea Blue color.

 As great as this little device is, it's not all roses.
-While you do get a device that can fit just about anywhere, that comes at the expense of a lower screen resolution and sole speaker.
-It's also not the best device for video chatting, as it packs a measly 1-megapixel camera on the front.
+It's not the best device for video chatting, as it packs a measly 1-megapixel camera on the front (which itself was an upgrade from the previous version's 1MP camera), and its speakers are probably the worst on any Echo device.

 Pros: